Israeli–Palestinian peace process: Abbas' 2014 peace plan

 On 3 September 2014, Abbas presented a new proposal for the peace process to John Kerry.
 The plan called for nine months of direct talks followed by a three-year plan for Israel to withdraw to the 1967 lines, leaving East Jerusalem as Palestine's capital.
-The resumption of talks was contingent on an Israeli freeze on construction in the West Bank and east Jerusalem, as well as release the final batch of prisoners from the previous talks.
+The resumption of talks was contingent on an Israeli freeze on construction in the West Bank and east Jerusalem, as well as the release of the final batch of prisoners from the previous talks.
 The first three months of the plan would revolve around the borders and potential land swaps for the 1967 lines.
 The following six months would focus on issues including refugees, Jerusalem, settlements, security and water.
 The US administration rejected the initiative, saying it was opposed to any unilateral move that could negatively impact the Israeli–Palestinian peace process.

 Abbas stated that if Israel rejected the claim he would push for charges against Israel in the International Criminal Court over the 2014 Israel–Gaza conflict.
 Additionally, if rejected, Abbas stated he would turn to the UN Security Council for a unilateral measure for a Palestinian State.
 On 1 October 2014, Abbas stated he would be presenting his plan to the UNSC within two to three weeks, with an application to the ICC to follow if it failed to pass the UNSC.
-In December 2014, Jordan submitted the proposal to the UNSC, which failed when voted on later that month.
 Later that month as previously threatened, Abbas signed the treaty to join the ICC.
 Israel responded by freezing NIS 500 million (US$127 million) in Palestinian tax revenues, in response to which, the PA banned the sale in the Palestinian territories of products of six major Israeli companies.

 Trump plan

 Following the inauguration of US President Donald Trump in January 2017, a period of uncertainty regarding a new peace initiative began.
-In early 2018, some media sources reported the new administration was preparing a new peace initiative for an Israeli-Palestinian deal.
+In early 2018, some media sources reported that the new administration was preparing a new peace initiative for an Israeli-Palestinian deal.
 The White House unveiled the economic part of the Trump initiative, titled Peace to Prosperity: The Economic Plan, in June 2019, and the political portion of the plan in January 2020.
 Palestinian leaders boycotted and condemned the Bahrain conference in late June 2019 at which the economic plan was unveiled.

 In December 2017, Palestinian president Mahmoud Abbas cut ties with the Trump administration after United States recognition of Jerusalem as capital of Israel.
 The Trump administration further raised Palestinians' ire when it moved the US embassy to Jerusalem in May 2018, and cut hundreds of millions of dollars in annual aid to the Palestinians, citing the PA's refusal to take part in the administration's peace initiative.